 MATERIAL: Silicone-coated ripstop polyester

 SIZES: 5 Sizes with range of 18 to 100 liter

 Our Review of REI Co-op Duck’s Back Rain Cover

 This pack cover has a strong bottom panel to resist abrasion (that means it won’t wear out as quickly!).
-The reasonably priced REI rain cover is available in color bright sulphur or alloy gray and comes with it’s own mini stuff sack that is only about 6″ x 6″.
+The reasonably priced REI rain cover is available in color bright sulfur or alloy gray and comes with its own mini stuff sack that is only about 6″ x 6″.

-PROS: We like that this backpack cover will fit your pack snugly which means better protection from rain.
-You’ll also appreciate the abrasion resistant bottom panel when you are back country.
+PROS: We like that this backpack cover will fit your pack snugly which means better protection from the rain.
+You’ll also appreciate the abrasion-resistant bottom panel when you are backcountry.